 • 2006: LifeBook T4215 Tablet PC: In 2006, Fujitsu announced the ultra-light12.1-inch screen LifeBook T4215 tablet PC with Windows

 • 2009: Courier Tablet: In 2009, Microsoft’s Courier Tablet was successful in creating hype amongst Tech lovers, but to their dismay, this concept didn’t materialize any further!
-The Courier was said to being developed on the dual-screen concept of a booklet.
+The Courier was said to be developed on the dual-screen concept of a booklet.

-• 2010: ThinkPad X220 & Microsoft Slate: The Slate 500 is a multi-touch capable tablet which runs on Windows 7 and was launched to create a dynamic user experience for various multimedia usage, although it failed to compete against Apple’s iPad; Microsoft CEO Steve Ballmer showcasing Slate in CES; When, in 2010, Apple was launching the iPad, pretty much covering the entire Tablet market, Microsoft came up with Windows Tablet device in the form of Lenovo ThinkPadX220, which continued to prove useful to corporate & enterprise users.
+• 2010: ThinkPad X220 & Microsoft Slate: The Slate 500 is a multi-touch capable tablet that runs on Windows 7 and was launched to create a dynamic user experience for various multimedia usage, although it failed to compete against Apple’s iPad; Microsoft CEO Steve Ballmer showcasing Slate in CES; When, in 2010, Apple was launching the iPad, pretty much covering the entire Tablet market, Microsoft came up with Windows Tablet device in the form of Lenovo ThinkPadX220, which continued to prove useful to corporate & enterprise users.

 • 2012: Lenovo IdeaPad Yoga 13 & Surface RT IdeaPadYoga 13 Surface RT: Windows 8 has been developed, keeping in mind, the touch-friendly interface of smart mobile devices such as tablets and Lenovo IdeaPad is an apt example.
-Surface RT is Microsoft’s most recent attempt on building its own hardware for tablets.
+Surface RT is Microsoft’s most recent attempt at building its own hardware for tablets.
 Offering class, it is targeted at the high-end segment and comes at a price, similar to the iPad.